makyo/writing/work/sawtooth/overclassification/index.md

 ----

-Sunday was worse.
-Way worse.
+Sunday was cold.
+Way cold.

-The cold had turned into a full-on snap.
+The weather had turned into a full-on cold snap.
 It was too dry for frost to form, but one didn't need to see that fine latticework on the windows to know that it was nearly thirty below outside.
 It was enough to walk past a window and pass into a brightly-lit shadow of coldness.

 Dani spent the day holed up within her apartment, curled on the couch with a movie running.
 To keep herself from getting too bored, she set one running in a language other than her own, meaning her eyes had to track the subtitles.
 It kept her from wallowing into nothingness with the voices registering on some subconscious level.